maxwelldorliea/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd | grep bin | wc -l -- Display the number of lines that contain the pattern “bin” in the file /etc/passwd

+grep -i  "root" -A 3 /etc/passwd --- Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd